 Which 3D Printer Do I Buy?

-There is a plethora of 3D printers currently on offer, each having their strength in terms of printing volume, available materials, multi-material printing, build quality, expandability, open-source systems, and level-of-detail among other factors.
+There is a plethora of 3D printers (view our buying guide) currently on offer, each having their strength in terms of printing volume, available materials, multi-material printing, build quality, expandability, open-source systems, and level-of-detail among other factors.
 It is most important to first decide on your plans with the tool: